top of page

 Figure 2.
 The system automatically estimates daily crop ET using a top-view image of the crop to estimate crop cover (C, %), a polynomial equation that converts C to crop coefficient, and the ET model.
 Microclimate data is obtained from an external microclimate unit that is plugged into the SDI-12 port.

-The same automation approach can be implemented in other imaging platforms such as unmanned aerial vehicles (UAVs) by using embedded systems and doing some coding, or even on a smartphone.
-However, a low-cost handheld system is more appropriate for research and small scale farming.
-This removes the latency and allows for better decision-making.
+This same automation principle can be applied to other imaging platforms, such as unmanned aerial vehicles (UAVs), by incorporating embedded systems and custom coding, or even potentially on a smartphone.
+However, a low-cost handheld system offers advantages for research and small-scale farming by reducing latency and enabling more immediate decision-making.

-Using Actual and Potential Transpiration Instead of ET
+Moving Beyond ET: Utilizing Actual and Potential Transpiration

-Source Code for Estimation of Ta and Tp
+Accessing the Source Code for Ta and Tp Estimation

 Citation